The first time I heard about flexible dieting, I laughed in someone’s face.

 I still didn’t fully trust it, either.

-At first, every bite of food felt somewhat naughty.
+At first, every bite of foods not on my list felt somewhat naughty.

-I felt leaner, stronger, and happier than I had in ages.
+I felt leaner, stronger, and happier than I had for a long time.

-Turns out, I wasn’t alone in “eating clean” 100% of the time and being afraid of anything outside my designated list of muscle magazine approved foods.
+Turns out, I wasn’t alone in “eating clean” and being afraid of anything outside my designated list of muscle magazine approved foods.

-And even though most of us were sick of the sight of another bowl of chicken and f**king rice, we daren’t stray from the rulebook otherwise the gym gods would strike down our progress in an instant and punish us with immediate fat gain around the lower abdomen.
+And even though most of us were sick of the sight of another bowl of chicken and f**king rice, we daren’t stray from the rulebook for fear the gym gods would punish us with immediate fat gain around the lower abdomen.

 I began questioning whether my previous “clean eating” protocol was actually as productive as I thought…

-But with a new approach, I was able to maintain my diet and hit my targets for a much longer period of time.
+But with this new approach, I was able to stick to my diet for a much longer period of time.

-Even though it didn’t feel anywhere near as strict, the consistency factor was playing a major role in getting me in top shape.
+Even though it didn’t feel anywhere near as strict with my food choices, consistency was playing a major role in getting me in better shape than I ever had been before.

-So what I previously classed as great was actually pretty s**t.
+Turns out, the diet I had previously classed as great was actually pretty s**t.

 I began questioning the very belief system I’d been programmed to follow.